rimutaka/empirical/README.md

 [`lazy_static`](https://crates.io/crates/lazy_static) is one of the foundational crates in the Rust ecosystem.
 It lets us use static variables without an explicit initialization call.
 I used it many times without giving its performance implications much thought.
-Putting it inside some deeply nested loop got me worried if all that lazy-static magic comes at some hidden cost.
+Putting it inside some deeply nested loop got me worried if all that lazy-static magic has some hidden cost.

 The [crate's docs](https://docs.rs/lazy_static/latest/lazy_static/index.html) explain the mechanics behind `lazy_static!` macro as: